georchestra/georchestra/ldapadmin/README.md

 All emails sent by the application should be configurable by the way of templates, as for extractorapp.

 The application should be able to find groups and users by the way of filters such as the ones used by the cas (see https://github.com/georchestra/georchestra/blob/master/config/defaults/cas-server-webapp/maven.filter#L4) and defined by the way of the variables shared.ldap.userSearchBaseDN and shared.ldap.groupSearchBaseDN defined in https://github.com/georchestra/georchestra/blob/master/config/shared.maven.filters#L10

+The userPassword LDAP field should be SSHA encrypted on creation/update.